What is a health savings account?

 What is a Health Savings Account?

-Simply put, a Health Savings Account (HSA) is a savings account that allows you to put aside pre-tax money into an HSA to pay for qualified medical expenses.
-By using earnings that have not had taxes taken out–to pay for deductibles, copayments, and other qualified expenses–you can lower your health care costs.
+Simply put, a Health Savings Account (HSA) allows you to put pre-tax money into a dedicated HSA to pay for qualified medical expenses.
+Using earnings that have not had taxes taken out to pay for deductibles, copayments, and other qualified expenses, lowers your health care costs.
+HSAs must be spent on qualified medical expenses if you are under 65.
+Once you reach 65, you can withdraw HSA funds for any reason.

-If you are in a health plan with a deductible of at least $1,350 for an individual and $2,700 for a family, you can use an HSA.
-You can check to see if your health plan is “HSA eligible.”
+If you are in a health plan with a deductible of at least $1,400 for an individual and $2,800 for a family, you can use an HSA.
+You may want to check to see if your health plan is “HSA eligible.”
+For 2020, the out-of-pocket maximum for an HSA-qualified health plan cannot be more than $6,900 for self-only coverage or $13,800 for family coverage.

 How much can I contribute to an HSA?

-In 2018, you can contribute up to $3,450 for an individual and up to $6,900 for a family.
-HSA funds roll over year to year if you don’t spend them.
-And HSAs can earn interest.
+In 2020, you can contribute up to $3,550 for an individual and up to $7,100 for a family.
+In addition to these limits, HSA participants who are 55 or older can contribute an additional $1,000 as a catch-up contribution.
+The limits include contributions to your HSA from your employer.
+HSA funds roll over year to year if you don’t spend them, and HSAs earn interest.